perun-network/bbs-plus-threshold-wallet/README.md

 Invite details: > # Invitation
 ```

-6. Alice set the threshold based on the what the generator specified.
+6. Alice set the threshold based on what the generator specified.

 ```sh
 > set-threshold #collectionID #threshold